Open banking API: What you need to know

 Without adequate coverage in the markets you enter, you won’t be able to offer your products to all possible users.
 That’s why coverage is one of the most important factors that affects the quality and usefulness of an open banking API.

-At Yapily, our focus is on Europe.
-We’re active in 19 countries across the continent with nearly 2000 connections, including key markets such as the Netherlands, Germany, France, and the UK.
+Yapily is active in 19 countries across Europe, with over 2000 connections, including key markets such as the Netherlands, Germany, France, and the UK.

 In terms of data, we offer deep real-time data, including data enrichment, transaction categorisation, and more.
 In fact, many enterprises rely on Yapily for KYC checks, customer validation, and consumer budgeting tools.

 So, whether you want data services, payments, or both, we can help.
-With our licence, you have authorisation to use both PISP and AISP services.
+With Yapily have authorisation to use both PISP and AISP services.

 For example, Kolleno, the accounts receivable management software, started using Yapily’s open banking API for our extensive coverage and AIS services.